 Not even kidding, see for yourself.

 Anyway.
-Their offspring — Kim’s children, North, Saint, and Chicago, Khloe’s daughter True, and Kylie’s little Stormi — were born in the spotlight, and entered a family dynasty built on publicity, product lines, and business deals.
+Their offspring — Kim’s children, North, Saint, Chicago, and Psalm, Khloe’s daughter True, and Kylie’s little Stormi — were born in the spotlight, and entered a family dynasty built on publicity, product lines, and business deals.

 Kylie Cosmetics, for example, is on track to make 21-year-old Kylie a billionaire (when I was 21, I was living on ramen noodles and had an orange-and-brown plaid thrift store couch in my apartment, but I digress).